TJ Friedl Preview, Player Props: Reds vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Diamondbacks has a collective 8.5 K/9, which ranks 21st in the league.

-- The Diamondbacks have a 4.56 team ERA that ranks 22nd across all league pitching staffs.
+- The Diamondbacks' 4.59 team ERA ranks 22nd among all league pitching staffs.

-- The Diamondbacks rank 18th in baseball in home runs allowed (158 total, 1.2 per game).
+- The Diamondbacks rank 20th in baseball in home runs surrendered (161 total, 1.2 per game).

-- Pfaadt (0-6) gets the starting nod for the Diamondbacks in his 13th start of the season.
-He has a 6.13 ERA in 61 2/3 innings pitched, with 55 strikeouts.
+- Davies gets the start for the Diamondbacks, his 13th of the season.
+He is 1-5 with a 7.38 ERA and 46 strikeouts through 57 1/3 innings pitched.

-- In his most recent appearance on Saturday against the San Diego Padres, the right-hander went seven scoreless innings while surrendering one hit.
+- His most recent time out came on Tuesday, July 18 against the Atlanta Braves, when the right-hander went 3 2/3 innings, surrendering nine earned runs while allowing eight hits.

-- The 24-year-old has put up an ERA of 6.13, with 8 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .281 batting average against him.
+- The 30-year-old has a 7.38 ERA and 7.2 strikeouts per nine innings in 12 games this season, while giving up a batting average of .291 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.